-Okay, now, as promised, here’s Zhuangzi’s “The Butterfly” so you can see the proof of this connection for yourself:
+Okay, now, as promised, here’s Zhuangzi’s “The Butterfly” so you can make up your mind for yourself about how these works relate:

 "Once upon a time, I, a man named Zhuangzi, dreamed that I was a butterfly.
 I fluttered here and there.
 In every way, I was a butterfly.
 I thought butterfly thoughts.
 I saw everything in the world as a butterfly might see it.
 I had no idea that I was a man named Zhuangzi.
 Then suddenly I awoke: a man who knew he was a man named Zhuangzi.
 Now, I wonder, what am I?